-BY THE LATE 1990S, Excellence Was Expected had been out of print long enough for the rights to revert to its author, and he turned to Bentley Publishers.
+In the late 1990s, Excellence was Expected had been out of print long enough for the rights to revert to its author and he turned to Bentley Publishers.
 Twenty years had elapsed and much had happened in the Porsche firmament, not the least of which was rather more information on the period covered by the first edition.
-The prospect of revising everything he had written previously, as well as incorporating two more decades, was daunting, but Ludvigsen was spurred on by encouragement from several quarters-not only Bentley but the redoubtable Betty Jo Turner, longtime editor of Panorama.
-"Karl you have to tell us what happened next!" she told him.
+The prospect of revising everything he had written previously as well as incorporating two more decades was daunting, but Ludvigsen was spurred on by encouragement from several quarters, not only Bentley but the redoutable Betty Jo Turner of Porsche Club America: 'Karl, you have to tell us what happened next!'

-The new edition, once again a four-year mission, would take Porsche into the brave new world of water cooling, SUVs, and, above all, celebrate the survival of a now flourishing 911.
-On the way, the transaxle, front-engine cars would come and go, as did Porsche's competition success and lack of success.
-The new edition, now in three volumes, ran to 1,500 pages, yet it would sell out completely.
+The new edition, once again a four-year mission, would take Porsche into the brave new world of water-cooling, SUVs and above all celebrate the survival of a now flourishing 911.
+On the way the transaxle, front-engined cars would come and go as did Porsche competition successes and not such successes.
+The new edition, now in three volumes, ran to 1500 pages yet, even more than in 1977, it would sell out completely.
 Indeed, such had become the rate of change at Porsche that Ludvigsen felt compelled to produce an update, a task which took almost two years itself, in 2008.

-His outstanding book on Colin Chapman, Inside the Innovator, appeared in 2010, followed by another Ludvigsen masterpiece, Porsche: Origin of the Species, which used all the vast resources of his knowledge and painstakingly assembled picture library to explore the first phases of Porsche.
-Showing the same restless curiosity as his subject, Ludvigsen then produced the definitive work on the amazing range of Ferdinand Porsche's wartime work, Professor Porsche's Wars, which simply underlined the professor's unimaginably inventive and eclectic genius.
+His outstanding book on Colin Chapman, Inside the Innovator, appeared in 2010, shortly after another Ludvigsen masterpiece, the Origin of the Species which used all the vast resources of his knowledge and painstakingly assembled picture library to explore the first phases of Porsche.
+Showing the same restless curiosity as his subject, Ludvigsen then produced the definitive work on the amazing range of Ferdinand Porsche's wartime work, Dr Porsche's War, which simply underlined the professor's unimaginably inventive and eclectic genius.
 Ludvigsen then neatly demonstrated his own ability to move laterally into unrelated fields with his prize-winning book on Napier Railton, again a piece of remarkable scholarship.